About theColt Cadets

 BRASS members include students who currently play brass, woodwind players who wish to learn a second instrument, and those who have never played an instrument before.
 We use silver-plated Bb instruments (same keys as band instruments).
 Players who are band members use their own mouthpiece to compliment embouchure development.
 We use four brass instruments: Trumpet (also referred to as Soprano), Mellophone (same as trumpet in method, but sound is more like a French horn), Baritone (same sound and mouthpiece as baritone or trombone) and Contra (similar to tuba).

-Membership costs $600 tuition plus $150 equipment and uniform fee.
+Membership costs $725 tuition plus $150 equipment and uniform fee.
 You receive a $50 discount for each additional member from the same family.
-Members can earn most or all of their fees through credits for working at our bingo and participating in our annual car wash.
+Members can earn most or all of their fees through credits for working at our bingo as well as other fundraising opportunities.
 Out-of-town individuals that require summer housing pay an additional fee that is given to their host family for living expenses.
 The Colts value, encourage and reward volunteerism and full family involvement.
 Therefore, with a reasonable and suggested volunteer commitment, there may be little or no cost of membership.

 - Instruments, equipment, member shirt, and uniform

 - 45-60 well balanced meals, prepared "on the road"